A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: Applications and comparisons

-Choosing any $(n,k)$ binary MDS code with even sub-packetization level $N$ as the base code $\mathcal{Q}_{0}$, for example, one can choose the EVENODD code \cite{EVENODD} or its generalizations in \cite{Blaum_Bruck_Vardy96,EVENODDG}, or the STAR code \cite{STAR} as the base code.
-We can build a binary MDS code with the optimal repair bandwidth and the optimal rebuilding access for all nodes through the following Algorithm \ref{alg1}.
+Choosing any $[n,k]$ binary MDS array code with even sub-packetization level $\alpha'$ as the base code $\mathcal{Q}_{0}$, for example, one can choose the EVENODD code \cite{EVENODD} or its generalizations in \cite{Blaum_Bruck_Vardy96,EVENODDG}, or the STAR code \cite{STAR} as the base code.
+We can build a binary MDS array code with optimal rebuilding access for all nodes through Algorithm \ref{alg1}.

+According to Theorems \ref{Thm MDS C4}-\ref{Thm repair sys}, Algorithm \ref{alg1} eventually gives a binary MDS array code $\mathcal{Q}_{m}$ with optimal rebuilding access, where the sub-packetization level is $r^{\lceil n/r\rceil}\alpha'$.
+Specifically, applying Algorithm \ref{alg1} to the $[n=k+2, k]$ EVENODD code with sub-packetization level $\alpha'=k-1$ in \cite{EVENODD}, where $k$ is an odd prime, we can obtain an $[n=k+2, k]$ MDS array code with optimal rebuilding access for all nodes, where the sub-packetization level is $(k-1)2^{\frac{n+1}{2}}$, which is $k-1$ times the lower bound of the minimal required sub-packetization level derived in \cite{tight-bound-on-alpha}.
+However, the lower bound in \cite{tight-bound-on-alpha} is not sensitive to the underlying finite field.

-Figure \ref{fig app 1} reveals the procedure of Algorithm \ref{alg1}.
-According to Theorems \ref{Thm MDS C4}-\ref{Thm repair sys}, it eventually gives a binary MDS code $\mathcal{Q}_{m}$ with the optimal rebuilding access for all nodes, while the sub-packetization level is $r^{\lceil n/r\rceil}N$.
-Strictly speaking, to recursively apply Theorem \ref{Thm repair sys}, one need to verify that for the nodes which are not naively repaired in the base code, requirement R1 of Theorem \ref{Thm repair sys} is satisfied during each round of the transformation in Algorithm \ref{alg1}.
-Indeed, it can be checked by the induction as follows.
+Strictly speaking, to recursively apply Theorem \ref{Thm repair sys}, one needs to verify that requirement R1 of Theorem \ref{Thm repair sys} is satisfied during each round of the transformation in Algorithm \ref{alg1}.
+Indeed, it can be checked by induction as follows.